The Cost of Information: The Case of Constant Marginal Costs: Learning about a One-Dimensional State

-We denote by $\mathcal{T}$ the collection of finite subsets of $\RR$ with at least two elements.
+Let $W$ be a nonempty open interval of $\RR$; we think of this set as the range of reasonable values of the state, where our hypotheses apply.
+We denote by $\mathcal{T}$ the collection of finite subsets of $W$ with at least two elements.
 Each set $\Theta \in \mathcal{T}$ represents the set of states of nature in a different, one-dimensional, information acquisition problem.
 To simplify the language, we refer to each $\Theta$ as a \textit{problem}.
 For each $\Theta \in \mathcal{T}$ we are given an LLR cost function $C^\Theta$ with coefficients $(\beta^\Theta_{ij})$.
 The next two axioms formalize the two hypotheses described above by imposing restrictions, across problems, on the cost of information.

-The first axiom states that $\beta_{ij}^\Theta$, the marginal cost of increasing the expected LLR between two states $i, j \in \Theta$, is a function of the distance between the two, and is unaffected by changing the values of the other states.
+The first axiom states that $\beta_{ij}^\Theta$, the marginal cost of increasing the expected LLR between two states $i$ and $j$ is a function of the distance between the two, and is unaffected by changing the values of the other states.

 {\alph{axb}} \begin{axb} For all $\Theta,\Xi \in \mathcal{T}$ such that $|\Theta|=|\Xi|$, and for all $i,j \in \Theta$ and $k,l \in \Xi$,

 \end{axb}